coding-snake/snake/README.md

 ## 3. How to use

-1. Compile the program with a C++ compiler
+1. Compile the program with Visual Studio 2022
 2. Put the executable file inside `/bin` file
 3. Run the executable file
 4. Play